Allowing students to skip fees will reduce accountability: campus groups

 Aside from job losses, there would also be a huge hit to transparency at the post-secondary level, she said.

-Without student associations, there is no one to hold institutions accountable for decisions surrounding fee increases, programming, or strategic plans,” said the group’s president, Brittany Greig.
+Without student associations, there is no one to hold institutions accountable for decisions surrounding fee increases, programming, or strategic plans,” said Brittany Greig, president of the College Student Alliance.

 Students could also lose access to transparent academic appeals, services such as on-campus food banks and breakfast programs, and scholarships as well as student employment opportunities, she said.

-Note: Note to readers: This is a corrected story.
-A previous version gave an incorrect title for Brittany Greig.